burro-robotics/msckf_vio_burro/README.md

 ```

 ### missing things
-- parameter to camera input for fake_imu.py
+- parameter to camera input for fake_imu.py(currently hard-coded and working with camera4)

 # MSCKF\_VIO